 So he calculated that in order for all of those people to get across within the time slot that God gave them, that God would have had to have parted the water wide enough for 5,000 people to walk abreast through the parting.
 They had very many cattle.
-They had wagons and carts besides of all the people to get through there, and they didn't have a whole week to be able to do it.
-That's much more grandiose than Charleton Heston ever dreamed of while they were doing that.
+They had wagons and carts besides of all the people to get through there, and they did not have a whole week to be able to do it.
+That is much more grandiose than Charleton Heston ever dreamed of while they were doing that.

-The miracles don't end there, because we're talking about the food necessary to fill the stomachs of three to three and one-half million people—let's say even two meals, or maybe three meals a day—he calculated that it would take two train loads one mile long to feed that many people, and God did it every day for forty years.
+The miracles do not end there, because we are talking about the food necessary to fill the stomachs of three to three and one-half million people—let us say even two meals, or maybe three meals a day—he calculated that it would take two train loads one mile long to feed that many people, and God did it every day for forty years.

 When we throw in the water, only allowing two gallons of water a day per person, not even including the animals, it would also take a couple of trains one mile long to supply all the water those people needed.
 Again, God did that day after day, year after year.
 Every night when they camped, they needed a space one-half the size of the State of Rhode Island.

 Brethren, this is normally the way that we think of God's providence, of Him pouring out His gifts, His blessings, so abundantly.
 Millions of people received the benefit of them.
 Maybe it will help you to get a little bit better picture of this if you think of the city that you live in.